malinda-pich/academic-kickstart/content/slides/first-slidedeck/index.md

 * Are there any ethical issues associated with web archiving?
 Can you think of any examples of how web archiving could generate privacy issues?

+* Can API's be used for web archiving?
+Are there any pros or cons associated with it?

 ---

 **ARTICLE**